MatteoScianna/Xylella-Diffusion/README.md

 **[15]** Almeida, Rodrigo PP, et al. "Vector transmission of Xylella fastidiosa: applying fundamental knowledge to generate disease management strategies."
 Annals of the Entomological Society of America 98.6 (2005): 775-786.

 **[16]** Rielli, Daniele.
-Il Fuoco Invisibile - Storia umana di un disastro naturale.
+"Il Fuoco Invisibile - Storia umana di un disastro naturale".
 Rizzoli, 2023.

 **[17]** EFSA Panel on Plant Health (PLH).
 "Scientific opinion on the risks to plant health posed by Xylella fastidiosa in the EU territory, with the identification and evaluation of risk reduction options."
 Efsa Journal 13.1 (2015): 3989.